rohitblaze10/Netflix_analysis_using_tableau/README.md

 3. **Load the Data**: Connect Tableau to the downloaded CSV file.
 4. **Access the Dashboard**: Navigate to the dashboard section to interact with the visualizations.

-For a preview of the dashboard, refer to the `Netflix Dashboard sample.pdf` included in the repository.
+For a preview of the dashboard, refer to the `Netflix Dashboard sample.pdf` included in the repository..

 ## Additional Resources